 When Is Divorce Biblically Permissible?

 Marriage.
 That word is full of the deepest of emotions and the highest of expectations.
 I would also say the same for the word “divorce”.
-For some divorce is clear cut an option or not but for others it can be very confusing.
+For some divorce is either a definite option or a definite no option.
+For others it can be very confusing.
 The gray areas can seem especially daunting in the Christian community as we try to navigate it for ourselves or someone else.

 We know God places great significance on the unity of marriage, but why?
 I think Dr. Beth Felker Jones, Associate Professor of Theology at Wheaton College, explains it best when she said,